nbarrowman/vtree/README.md

 * Compared to earlier versions, there are changes in how vtree supports R Markdown.
 By default when `vtree` is called from R Markdown, a PNG file is automatically generated and markdown code to embed it is generated.
 To generate an htmlwidget instead (as in older versions of vtree), specify `pngknit=FALSE`.
 For more information see: https://cran.r-project.org/web/packages/vtree/vignettes/vtree.html#embeddingInRmarkdown

-* The latest vtree release candidate (version 3.0.4) streamlines this functionality and corrects a bug.
+* The latest vtree release candidate (version 3.0.7) streamlines this functionality and corrects a bug.

-* The latest vtree release candidate (version 3.0.4) also corrects a bug related to pruning with missing values.
+* It also corrects a bug related to pruning with missing values.

 # Installation